neenadthite/IP_Camera/README.txt

+Hi!!!!
+Bonjour!!!!

+We have a plethora of CCTV's, home survellience cameras in the market.
+Many provide encrypted service.
+However, still data privacy issue persisits.
+The special feature of this project is that the video streaming can only be accessed if the viewer device is in the same network.
+The logistics used and setps involved in this are mentioned below.
+Requirements:
+Hardware: Raspberry Pi 3 (use can use Pi zero etc.), External Webcam (Pi camera can also be used), SD card, Laptop
+Software: Raspbian OS, Motion package
+Knowledge: You should be able to Flash the Pi OS, and enter inputs to the Pi by directly accessing the OS Graphical UI or through SSH.

 Step 1:
 Install Raspbian OS on SD card and Insert the card into Raspberry Pi.
-Connect to a WiFi Router or Access point.
-Connect a webcam or IP camera.
+Connect to a WiFi Router or Access Point.
+Connect a webcam or Pi camera to the Pi.

 Step 2:
 Install Motion package using